×

 When we asked expats and global nomads about the quality of medical care in Hong Kong, they replied:

-"Hong Kong doctors are quite good but they are lacking bedside manners and compassion in most cases," wrote one expat living in Hongkong.
+"Hong Kong doctors are quite good but they are lacking bedside manners and compassion in most cases," commented one expat who moved to Hongkong.

 "Hong Kong has a well-developed healthcare system, providing a wide range of medical services.
 The public healthcare system is comprehensive and accessible, with a network of public hospitals and clinics offering quality medical care.
 Private healthcare is also available, with a range of private hospitals and clinics offering a variety of services.
 The government also provides subsidies for certain medical services, making them more affordable for citizens.
-In addition, Hong Kong has a number of specialist medical centres offering advanced treatments and services," commented one expat living in Hong Kong.
+In addition, Hong Kong has a number of specialist medical centres offering advanced treatments and services," said one expat.

 About the Author